TradeshiftCN/tradeshift-rebase-toolkit/README.md

 ### Apps
 1. Check if `tradeshift-ui` in `package.json` is updated.
-If changed, first, release the version to ali cdn by the [jenkins job](https://cn.ci.bwtsi.cn/job/CB-Tradeshift-UI-Manual-Release/configure) second, update puppet like this [pull request](https://github.com/TradeshiftCN/tradeshift-puppet/pull/680/files)
+If changed, first, release the version to ali cdn by the [jenkins job](https://cn.ci.bwtsi.cn/job/CB-Tradeshift-UI-Manual-Release/configure) second, update ui version in `config.json`, this will be used in dev environment. third, update puppet like this [pull request](https://github.com/TradeshiftCN/tradeshift-puppet/pull/680/files), this will overwrite `config.json` from puppet deployment.

 2. Check the base image in `docker/Dockerfile`, currently it should be tradeshift-docker-node:onbuild, if the dockerfile in [tradeshift-docker-node](https://github.com/Tradeshift/tradeshift-docker-node/) repo is updated,